**Warning: I use slang in this post. Yes, I do know how to properly use the English language to put your mind at ease.**

 15. Phone a friend for help.

 Lastly, you can’t move a mountain on your own.
-Delegate things that you don’t have to for.
+Delegate things that you don’t have time for.

 What about you?